petervflocke/pvf-openAI/README.md

 pip install PyQt5 openai
 ```

-## UI Setup
+## UI Setup (and updates)

-The user interface is built using Qt Designer which creates an `assistent.ui` file.
+The user interface is built using Qt Designer which creates an *.ui files (e.g.`assistent.ui`).
 This file needs to be translated into Python code using the following command:

 ```
 pyuic5 assistent.ui -o assistent.py